lemrey/sdk-nrf/doc/nrf/ug_nrf54_architecture.rst

 11           Radio  RX           Radio's Non-Secure code
 ===========  =====  ===========  ======================================================

-The Secure Domain configures OVERRIDEs in MPC assigned to ``AXI_1`` to provide the access rights needed:
+The Secure Domain configures OVERRIDEs in the MPC assigned to ``AXI_1`` to provide the access rights needed:

 ===========  =======  ===========  ================================================================================================================
 OVERRIDE Id  Owner    Permissions  Regions